emer/etorch/README.md

 # eTorch

-eTorch is the emergent GUI and other support for PyTorch networks: provides a NetView for torch networks.
+eTorch provides the emergent GUI and other support for [PyTorch](https://pytorch.org) networks, including an interactive 3D NetView for visualizing network dynamics, and other GUI elements for controlling the model and plotting training and testing performance, etc.

-Each `etorch.Layer` stores the state variables as etensor.Float32, which are just copied via python code from the `torch.FloatTensor` state values recorded from running the network.
+The key idea for the NetView is that each `etorch.Layer` stores the state variables as a `etensor.Float32`, which are just copied via Python code from the `torch.FloatTensor` state values recorded from running the network.

 The `etor` python-side library provides a `State` object that handles the recording of state during the `forward` pass through a torch model.
 You just need to call the `rec` method for each step that you want to record.
 Then, when you want to update the `NetView`, you call `update` -- the `init_net` method called with the `torch.Network` configures everything so this update is then fully self-contained.